ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 250 BPM, 2:50 | 4.85★\
 *description written by [LivelyPeninsula](https://osu.ppy.sh/users/11517895)*

-[-mint-](https://osu.ppy.sh/users/8976576) is known to create a lot of maps from all skillsets, regardless if it is rice or LN.
+[-mint-](https://osu.ppy.sh/users/8976576) is known to create a lot of maps from all skill sets, regardless if it is rice or LN.
 This chart showcases why she is able to.

 [Side By Side](https://osu.ppy.sh/beatmapsets/1462675#mania/3004710) is a technical-oriented chart, and with an OD of 8, this map really requires you to have a good grasp of your own fundamentals in order to perform well on this chart.
 While this may be rated in the 4-star range, it does not mean that this is by any means easy to FC or get high accuracy on.
 The amount of rolls, streams, and graces that are present in this chart can cause you to really drop accuracy, especially if you are not careful.